Flashing precompiled firmware¶

 Note

-Although Bluepad32 works both with ESP-IDF v4.4 and 5.x, Unijoysticle, NINA and MightyMiggy require ESP-IDF v4.4.
+Although Bluepad32 works both with ESP-IDF 5.x, NINA and MightyMiggy require ESP-IDF v4.4.

 For Windows¶